iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.26.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 5 reviews"/>
 </p>

+> I LOVE THIS APP SUPER EASY ,SUPER HELPFUL, LOVE IT<br> :date: __2020-11-29 13:54:30__

+> Very productive<br> :date: __2020-11-28 20:25:40__

+> Health Tap has very professional doctors and make it easy for me to get my refills in between visits with my primary doctor!
+Also, more affordable than Lemonaid Health and K Health.<br> :date: __2020-11-28 00:05:46__

+> Yes it told me everything i wanted to know<br> :date: __2020-11-24 22:27:14__

+> Awesome<br> :date: __2020-11-24 10:33:06__

+> Love being able to talk to a doctor when I need to without jumping through a million hoops or waiting hours for a callback.
+One of the best telemedicine companies I have ever worked with.<br> :date: __2020-11-23 19:13:01__

 > Loved very quick easy and affordable as i do not have insurance and i also work crazy hours so this was nice<br> :date: __2020-11-20 18:28:48__

 > Excellent service and was completed in 15 minutes.
 Awesome app and great price too!!!<br> :date: __2020-11-20 16:36:00__